-Climate change is a real problem deserving of a real solution and conservatism for GOD’s green earth is the solution.
+Carbon emissions is a real problem deserving of a real solution and conservatism for GOD’s green earth is the solution.

 policy and technology integration.

 The United States must embrace an “All of the Above” approach to energy.
-We should say YES to wind and solar, but also to nuclear power, natural gas, and other more immediately attainable solutions, while still allowing for robust domestic oil production in order to lower gas prices as we work towards long-term climate solutions.
+We should say YES to wind and solar, but also to nuclear power, natural gas, and other more immediately attainable solutions, while still allowing for robust domestic oil production in order to lower gas prices as we work towards long-term solutions.